About Curtain Fig

 Resident nocturnal mammals, insects and reptiles ensure a rewarding spotlighting trip to the Curtain Fig National Park.
 Leaf-tailed geckos are often seen on tree trunks, while the Lumholtz's tree-kangaroo and many possums can sometimes be spied in the canopy.

-If planning a spotlighting trip to the Curtain Fig, here are a few things that will make your experience memorable.
+If planning a spotlighting trip to the Curtain Fig National Park, here are a few things that will make your experience memorable:

 - Keep your bulb wattage to 30 or less.
 This will increase your chance of finding animals (by not warning them of your arrival) and will extend your viewing time.

 - Bring your binoculars so you can get a good view.